richardanaya/swrx/README.md

 - **URL Parameter Parsing**: Easily extract parameters from URLs using a simple syntax.
 - **HTML Response Generation**: Create HTML responses directly within the service worker.
 - **Service Worker Integration**: Leverage the power of service workers to intercept and handle network requests.
+- **Simple Key-Value Storage**: Provides a simple key-value storage similar to localStorage for persisting data.

 ## What are Service Workers?